 Instructor Maiko Tamagawa Bacha stated the following about the summer 2021 course.
 “Throughout the course, the students learned to work together to build a solution for a problem, and I hope that this experience helped them realize that the more different ideas and perspectives they bring in, the more innovative they can be in problem-solving.
 Both Yamato and Scott not only demonstrated innovation but also excellent leadership in fostering teamwork and collaboration.”

-Reflecting on the fall 2021 course, Instructor Irene Bryant noted, “As we navigated another year of the pandemic, I was impressed with how the students were able to empathize with their classmates and step up to help one another during challenging times.
+Reflecting on the fall 2021 course, Instructor Irene Bryant noted, “As we navigated another year of the pandemic, I was impressed with how students were able to empathize with their classmates and step up to help one another during challenging times.
 It was also great to see them apply new skills and improve how they approached each new topic as the course progressed.
-Mona and Nahoko, our fall honorees, showed exceptional leadership skills, and their ability to grasp the importance of empathy really showed in their work.”
+Mona and Nahoko, our fall honorees, showed exceptional leadership skills and their ability to grasp the importance of empathy really showed in their work.”